hantash07/learning-notes/Kotlin/01-kotlin-basics-types.md

 5. Characters  -  `Char`
 6. Strings  -  `String`

-- When you initialize a variable with no explicit type specification, the compiler automatically infers the type with the smallest range enough to represent the value.
+- When you initialized a variable with no explicit type specification, the compiler automatically infers the type with the smallest range enough to represent the value.
 If it is not exceeding the range of Int, the type is Int.
 If it exceeds, the type is Long.
 To specify the Long value explicitly, append the suffix L to the value.
 Same method applied for Double and Float.

   ```
   val one = 1 // Int